draeger-lab/TFpredict/README.md

 Please note that TFpredict is available in **two different versions** that are currently organized in two separate branches.
 Each branch can be used for classification of transcription factors from a different domain:
 1. Eukaryotic transcription factors ([master branch](https://github.com/draeger-lab/TFpredict/tree/master))
 2. Prokaryotic σ-factors ([prokaryote branch](https://github.com/draeger-lab/TFpredict/tree/prokaryote))
+The algorithm itself is identical.
+What is different are the training data and weights for both scenarios.
+So, this distinctionis more for convenience to directly provide preconfigured versions of TFpredict for both domains of organisms.

 Table of Contents
 -----------------